 At the age of eleven, Helen commenced piano and singing lessons with Mrs Cunningham, a fine Soprano, trained in London, and retired to Childers.
 This exceptional early formal training would not only conceive a sound practical knowledge of Bel Canto technique, but instill an enduring love of classical music.
 Early performances at Weddings, eisteddfodau, and local events, were the foundation for later performances on the public platform, both nationally and internationally.

-Helen is a Lirico Spinto or Dramatic Lyric Soprano, and has a dazzling and generous repertoire.
+Helen has a dazzling and generous repertoire.
 Operatic arias and Musical Theatre favourites, along with Sacred pieces and Contemporary Classical solos, are among some of her most frequently performed works.
 The rich honeyed timbre, and powerful depth of her lower register, combined with a natural feel for Jazz, Blues and Gospel, has seen her perfoming, internationally, favourites from the great ladies of song, Ella Fitzgerald and Billie Holiday.